GoodnessJames/simple_shell/README.md

 Content of the Project Directory
 The content of this project directory includes:
-AUTHORS: This file contains the list of collborators of this project.
+AUTHORS: This file contains the list of collborators of this project

+shell.h: Thos is the header file that defines ansmd show all prototypeswith their arguments and return type..